Uta no Prince-sama: Anime

 The March 2011 issue of Newtype magazine announced that an anime television adaptation franchise would air during the summer.
 Titled Uta no Prince-sama: Maji Love 1000%, the series was produced by A-1 Pictures, with Yuu Kou directing the series, Tomoko Konparu supervising the scripts, and Mitsue Mori adapting the game's original character designs.
-The anime series began its broadcast run on Tokyo MX, Gunma TV, and Tochigi TV on July 2, 2011 (July 3, 2011 at 12:00 AM).
+The anime series began its broadcast run on Tokyo MX, Gunma TV, and Tochigi TV on July 2, 2011 (July 3, 2011, at 12:00 AM).
 The video streaming service Niconico simulcasted the series to audiences in the United States, Canada, the United Kingdom, Australia, New Zealand, and South Africa.

-The second season premiered on April 4, 2013, under the title Uta no Prince-sama: Maji Love 2000% (うたの☆プリンスさまっ♪マジLOVE2000％) on TV Aichi.
+The second season premiered on April 4, 2013, under the title Uta no Prince-sama: Maji Love 2000% (うたの☆プリンスさまっ♪マジLOVE2000%) on TV Aichi.
 The first season was released on January 7, 2014, on DVD/Blu-ray subtitled-only format.

 A third season began airing on April 4, 2015, under the title Uta no Prince-sama: Maji Love Revolutions (うたの☆プリンスさまっ♪マジLOVEレボリューションズ).
 On June 27, 2015, following the broadcast of the last episode of the third season, the ending message revealed that a fourth season had been confirmed.

 The fourth season, titled Uta no Prince-sama: Maji Love Legend Star, began airing on October 2, 2016.
 Sentai Filmworks has licensed the first and second seasons for a release in 2014, and has also licensed the third and fourth seasons.
+Muse Communication has licensed the series in Southeast Asia and streamed it on Muse Asia YouTube channel.

 Films

-During the Uta no Prince-sama: Maji Love Live 6th Stage event, the staff announced that an anime film titled Uta no Prince-sama: Maji Love Kingdom has been green-lit.
+During the Uta no Prince-sama: Maji Love Live 6th Stage event, the staff announced that an anime concert film titled Uta no Prince-sama: Maji Love Kingdom has been green-lit.
 Uta no Prince-Sama: Maji Love Kingdom is produced by A-1 Pictures and directed by Tomoka Nagaoka, with Takeshi Furuta serving as chief director.
 The rest of the main staff and cast from the anime series are returning to reprise their roles.
 The film was released in theaters on June 14, 2019.
 The film grossed ¥1.72 billion at box office upon its release.
 An English subtitled version was screened at Anime Expo 2019.

-It was announced on March 27, 2021 that the a new anime film Uta no Prince-sama: Maji Love ST☆RISH Tours has been green-lit, and premiered on September 2, 2022.
-A-1 Pictures is returning to produce the film, with Chika Nagaoka serving as the director, Maki Fujioka designing the characters, and Elements Garden composing the music.
+It was announced on March 27, 2021, that the a new anime concert film, Uta no Prince-sama: Maji Love ST☆RISH Tours, has been green-lit, and premiered on September 2, 2022.
+A-1 Pictures is returning to produce the concert film, with Chika Nagaoka serving as the director, Maki Fujioka designing the characters, and Elements Garden composing the music.